2021 Pitch to Ditch Poverty Challenge

 - Only teams with at least three Pierce County residents as members are eligible to apply.

 - Student groups and classes (all ages)

-- Groups of individuals with lived experience (e.g. ex-offenders, homeless, youth, etc.)
+- Groups of individuals with lived experience (e.g. people who have been affected by the justice system or homelessness, youth and young adults, etc.)

 - Any informal group of neighbors and community-led groups